Tampa radio show co-host faces domestic battery charge

 According to an affidavit, Sandra Carmin Herrst, 27, of Plant City was staying with her boyfriend at the Cordova Inn, 253 2nd Ave.
-N., when she struck him, causing a cut on his right lip.
+N., when she hit him, cutting his right lip.

 Herrst, who co-hosts "The Mike Calta Show" on 102.5 FM The Bone, was charged with domestic violence.